You might be wondering, why do many companies use 6 axis robotic arms ? Why not 3, 4, 5, or 7 ?

 Not sure about buying an industrial 6 axis robotic arm ?
 We both know that they can be very expensive.

 There is now a new trends in robotics : accessible robots.
-They are perfect for professional training, education, and to make a small assembly line without exploding the budget.
+They are perfect for professional training, education, to make a small assembly line without exploding the budget and to optimize process in labs, industries or R&D centers.

 Here at Niryo, we have thought about this problem – robots can be quite expensive and hard to use.
-That's why we have created an easy to use and low cost 6 axis robotic arm.
-This might be a good solution if you want to get started in robotics !
-(Note that this robot is mostly targeted to education and professional training)
+That’s why we have created an easy to use and low cost 6 axis robotic arm, Ned2.
+Ned2 is a perfect solution to introduce robotics in your team either you’re working in education, labs, research or industry.